 - Wash beans in a mesh/ colander under cold running water for 30 seconds.

-- Now soak the beans in 2 cups water for 8-10 hours or overnight.
+- Let the beans soak in warm water for 8-10 hours or overnight.

 - The beans will double it’s size the next day.